AsemNassar/16-bit-Computer/README.md

 # 🖥️ 16-Bit Bus-Based Computer Architecture

-This project implements a simplified 16-bit computer system based on a basic bus architecture.
+This project implements a simplified 16-bit computer system based on Mano basic bus architecture.
 It models the core functional units of a classic computer design, focusing on instruction processing, data movement, and control sequencing.

 ## 🚀 Features